siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 010 Charge as Circulation.md

 ## What remains

-Charge is fully accounted for here: it is the exterior reading of a conserved topological winding class, quantized by closure, conserved by topological rigidity, scaling as $1/r^2$ by the spreading of non-contractible
+Charge is fully accounted for here: it is the exterior reading of the conserved oriented through-hole flux, set by the toroidal winding, and scaling as $1/r^2$ by the spreading of that fixed flux over shells of increasing area.
-$\mathbf{G}$-tubes in the non-simply-connected exterior.

-The $(m,n)$ winding pair encodes a second conserved topological invariant alongside charge.
-The winding number $n$ — counting how many times the flow wraps the longitudinal cycle of the torus — is independent of $m$ and equally rigid under source-free evolution.
-What we call spin is this second winding number.
-It is not a mechanical angular momentum imported from elsewhere; it emerges from the same topological closure that gives charge, differing only in which non-contractible cycle it counts.
-Both invariants are conserved for the same reason: no phase slip is possible under smooth source-free dynamics.

 Mass is not a property of a single toroidal mode but the aggregate scalar energy of many such modes, measured as $E/c^2$.
-A collection of toroidal closures carries a total trapped energy whose exterior shell distribution produces the organized field responsible for gravitational interaction.

-Charge, spin, and mass are three independent characterizations of the toroidal
-structure: charge and spin are topological winding numbers on the two non-contractible cycles, and mass is the scalar amplitude of aggregated trapped energy.
-The primary interaction between two simple toroidal closures is always through their axial charges — the directed through-hole fluxes meeting across the exterior.
+The primary interaction between two simple toroidal closures is always through their axial charges — the directed through-hole fluxes of the two modes meeting across the exterior.
 That momentum transfer is the subject of the next chapter.